New and Notable

 November 21, 2007

-This article originally appeared in the November/December 2007 issue of Home Energy Magazine.
+A version of this article appears in the November/December 2007 issue of Home Energy Magazine.

 In mid-August, Yolo County Housing Authority (YCHA) representatives officially inaugurated the installation of 40 SunCache solar hot water systems at the Davis Farmworker Migration Center.
 This is one of the three migrant farmworker housing centers in Yolo County, California, where seasonal workers will be enjoying hot water heated by the sun, reducing greenhouse gas emissions and operating expenses.